Skip to:

 We’re constantly looking for innovative external partners, startups and scaleups who can collaborate with us to address the strategic priorities of Unilever’s brands and functions.

-Visit our Home page for more information on our innovation priorities.
+Visit our Partnerships page for more information on our strategic priorities.

 Yes we do.
-Unilever Ventures invests in opportunities that are of strategic relevance to Unilever.
+Unilever Ventures invests in opportunities that are of strategic relevance to Unilever, including digital marketing, digital media, and eCommerce, and will consider investing in relevant companies who work with The Unilever Foundry.

 Please visit Unilever Ventures to find out more.